 How to choose the best bedside lamp

-While much of what makes a great lamp will come down to your personal taste, there are a couple of practical considerations to bear in mind before you start scrolling.
+Much of what makes a great lamp will come down to your personal taste and kind of vibe you're trying to create – and to that end, check out these bedroom lighting tips for inspiration – but there are a couple of practical considerations to bear in mind before you make you choice.

 First: size.
 The world of interiors is still abuzz with its love of hotel-inspired bedroom decor, and it's easy to get drawn in by outlandishly sized designs with maximalist shades and curvaceous vase-like bases – especially when you're buying online and can't see it in situ.
 We say leave it for the hallway or living room, where it's less likely to look overbearing (or worse, simply not fit on the nightstand).
 Our list of the best lamps shows that there's no need to compromise between practicality and luxury, with Italian it-brand Seletti and high-street favourite John Lewis & Partners offering sleek, stylish creations with small footprints.

 Then, there's the question of energy usage.
-Our best bedside lamp all round is IKEA's iconic HEKTAR, which sets an excellent example by combining industrial good looks and space-saving genius with an A++ energy rating.
+For this, consult the energy rating.
 For bulb-included options like the Philips Hue Go, you're working with ultra-efficient LEDs.
 For some of our more traditional designs, however, the energy efficiency may vary a lot depending on which bulb you use, which is worth bearing in mind if you're after a lamp for the long haul.